 GDPR applies to persons and entities of all sizes that process personal data of EU residents, regardless of where they are based.
 These regulations apply to both data controllers and data processors, including third parties such as cloud providers.
 Under the GDPR Act-On is a processor and our clients are Controllers.

 Where does GDPR apply?

 It applies to all EU member states and to entities and organizations outside the EU when processing the data of citizens within it.
 If you have EU data citizens on your files and they reside outside of the EU you are still obligated to comply.

 Does Brexit affect the ruling of GDPR?

 What are the penalties for non compliance with the GDPR?

 The maximum penalty for organizations in non-compliance with GDPR can be up to €20 million or 4% of annual global turnover, whichever is greater.
 There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order (article 28), not notifying the supervising authority and data subject about a breach or not conducting impact assessment.

-What does Act-On do to help make me GDPR compliant?
+What is Act-On doing to help me be GDPR compliant?